Mike Walker (Canadian football)

-Mike Walker (born July 5, 1958) is a former Canadian Football League defensive tackle who played ten seasons for two teams.
+Mike Walker (born July 5, 1958) is an American former professional football defensive tackle who played ten seasons in the Canadian Football League (CFL).
 He was a CFL All-Star three times.
 He was a part of the Hamilton Tiger-Cats 1986 Grey Cup winning team.
 Since retiring he has been a defensive line coach for the Washington State Cougars, Toronto Argonauts, Edmonton Eskimos and Saskatchewan Roughriders.

 He was inducted into the Canadian Football Hall of Fame as a player in 2021.